shanlior/Async-EASGD/README.md

 Async-EASGD
 =========

-This Framework currently hold an implementation of [Asynchronous Elasting Averaging SGD](http://arxiv.org/abs/1412.6651)
+This Framework currently holds an implementation of [Asynchronous Elasting Averaging SGD](http://arxiv.org/abs/1412.6651)

 This implementation can be modified as a framework for implementing other asynchronous distributed algorithms for Deep Learning.
 This framework support heterogeneous devices.